giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 ## [S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html)

-Instead of uploading files directly to your S3 bucket, you can use the AWS edge network.
+Instead of uploading files directly to your S3 bucket, you can use the AWS CloudFront Edge Network.
-Using a specific URL, you upload the file to your local edge and then the file will be uploaded to S3 an example or URL:  alessio-casco-accelerate.s3-accelerate.amazonaws.com
+Using a specific URL, you upload the file to your local Edge Location and then the file will be uploaded to S3.

+An example of URL:  `alessio-casco-accelerate.s3-accelerate.amazonaws.com`

+There is an S3 Transfer Acceleration tool to compare upload speed using Transfer Acceleration vs normal S3 uploads.

 ## [Static Website Using S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html)